kurtraschke/docker-postgis/README.md

 images](https://github.com/postgis/docker-postgis/blob/master/.github/workflows/main.yml#L7).

 No support is provided.
-If you do not understand the implications of using this image, do not use it and instead of the [official PostGIS image](https://hub.docker.com/r/postgis/postgis).
+If you do not understand the implications of using this image, do not use it and use the [official PostGIS image](https://hub.docker.com/r/postgis/postgis) instead.